Fast computation of Tukey trimmed regions and median in dimension $p>2$: Algorithms

+In this subsection we present our main procedure, Algorithm~\ref{alg:1}, that computes the Tukey $\kappa$-region for given $\kappa$ in a fast way.
+The algorithm has been implemented in function \texttt{TukeyRegion} of the \texttt{R}-package \texttt{TukeyRegion} and can be downloaded from CRAN.
+Its output depends on the user's request.
+A detailed description of the algorithm with reference to user-accessible options is given below.

+To \emph{find all relevant hyperplanes} of a Tukey $\kappa$-region, Algorithm~\ref{alg:1} follows the breadth-first search idea.
+This idea can be briefly explained as follows: push an initial set of ridges into the queue, retrieve a ridge from the queue and push all those {``neighbors''} into the queue that have not been seen before (which will be specified below in Step 4); continue until the queue is empty (Steps~1 to 5).
+After this has been done, the region is constructed as an intersection of {relevant} halfspaces.
+For this, firstly, an inner point of the region has to be found, which is used for a dual transformation of the {relevant} hyperplanes (Step~6); then the QHULL~\citep{BarberDH96} algorithm is run to \emph{eliminate the redundant hyperplanes} (Step~7).
+Vertices, facets and the barycenter of the Tukey region are computed from the remaining {(non-redundant)} hyperplanes (Step~8).
+The input consists of the observations, the depth level $\kappa$ and a precision parameter $\epsilon$.

-In \textbf{Step 1}, $(\texttt{false}_n)^{p-1}$ is an $n$-dimensional vector of logical zeros, brought to power $p-1$ in the sense of the Cartesian product, and by that being a $(p-1)$-dimensional logical square matrix $n \times \cdots \times n$.
-Indeed, here only one upper corner of this matrix is used, which includes only cells with non-repeating strictly decreasing subscripts.
-On the other hand, this matrix is memory demanding when $p$ is high, in which case the matrix can be sparse.
-Then, some dynamic storing structure could be used instead, a search tree, say. \textbf{Step 2} aims at finding initial subscripts tuples.
-Usually, in \textbf{Step 2} (a), it takes only several attempts to find a proper $u_1$.
+In {\bf Step~1}, $(\texttt{false}_n)^{p-1}$ is a $(p-1)$-dimensional logical matrix having format $n \times \cdots \times n$, that is, in the beginning an $n$-dimensional vector of logical zeros, brought to power $p-1$ as a Cartesian product. (\textit{E.g.}, if $p = 4$ this is a cube of size $n \times n \times n$.)
+Indeed, only one upper corner of this matrix is used, which includes those cells having strictly decreasing subscripts.
+Further, a single bit of RAM suffices to store a logical value, which amounts to eight values per byte.
+However, this matrix is memory demanding when $n$ and $p$ are large.
+Fortunately, in this last case the matrix is very probable to be sparse, and thus some dynamic storing structure may be used, \textit{e.g.} a search tree. $\mathcal{H_\kappa}$ is a set for storing {relevant} hyperplanes as $p$-tuples of integer numbers, and $\mathcal{Q}$ is literally a queue {of ridges} supporting operations of pushing an element on one side and retrieving it from another one.

-This algorithm is developed to directly search the $\tau$-th critical directions.
-It will be indicated in the experiments that much more \emph{non-redundant} direction vectors can be eliminated from consideration than Paindaveine and \v{S}iman's procedure does.
-Furthermore, since we utilize a \emph{ridge-by-ridge} search strategy, some tricks may be utilized to save considerable RAM; See \textbf{Step 5} for more details.